Lokesh Cinematic Universe

 As implied at the end of Kaithi, Lokesh had planned for a sequel, which he confirmed after its release.[17]
 In an interview with Subha J Rao to Firstpost, Lokesh conveyed his interest in developing the film into a franchise, stating that he had an idea for both the prequel and the sequel, which depends on the recurring schedules of the cast members.
 In May 2021, the film's producer, S. R. Prabhu, confirmed that the sequel was in the works.[18]

 Kaithi 2 is intended to be a prequel for Dilli, focusing on his character.
-Later, in an interaction with fans through Twitter, Lokesh explained about Anbu's return in Vikram as he was knocked out and not dead, although he had stitch marks in his jaw due to his injuries.[15]
+Later, in an interaction with fans through Twitter, Lokesh explained about Anbu's return in Vikram as he was knocked out and not dead, explained by the stitch marks in his jaw, and this would be further explored in Kaithi 2.[19]

-Following the success of Vikram, Lokesh planned to expand the scale of the sequel,[11] with S. R. Prabhu admitting that it would be bigger than the first film.[16]
-Production of the film was expected to begin in the second quarter of 2022 but was delayed as Lokesh intended to resume the project after completing Leo and a film with Rajinikanth, titled Coolie (2025), which would not be a part of the LCU.
-It was officially announced on 15th March 2025.
-He also confirmed the inclusion of characters from the movies Vikram and Leo.
+Following the success of Vikram, Lokesh planned to expand the scale of the sequel,[10] with S. R. Prabhu admitting that it would be bigger than the first film.[20]
+Production of the film was expected to begin in the second quarter of 2022 but was delayed as Lokesh intended to resume the project after completing Leo and Coolie (2025), which would not be a part of the LCU.[citation needed] It was officially announced on 15 March 2025.[citation needed]

 Short films